hashicorp/terraform-provider-aws/website/docs/r/vpc_ipam_resource_discovery.html.markdown

 }
 ```

-Using `terraform import`, import IPAMs using the `ipam resource discovery id`.
+Using `terraform import`, import IPAMs using the IPAM resource discovery `id`.
 For example:

 ```console
 % terraform import aws_vpc_ipam_resource_discovery.example ipam-res-disco-0178368ad2146a492